highkite/py-grammark/README.md

 In text: We look if one of the elements in $K$ occurs in the text.
 We do this also for the situation, that it has a capitalized first letter.

 ## Parsing the Text

+Basically, we use two variants to work with the text.
+Either we check word-wise, thereby, the text is split based on the following chars " ,.!?:-\n'\")({}".
+That means word are limited by these chars and will be identified as single words.

+The other variant is based on regex in the hope that this is for certain operations more efficient.

 # Installation